Support in Oregon (2026)

 Key Factors and Deviations

 Oregon courts may deviate from the calculated guideline amount when the standard result would be unjust or inappropriate.
-The court considers the following deviation factors:
+The court considers:

 - Shared or split parenting time arrangements